Ndenic/Markdown-Resume/README.md

 **Markdown-Resume Read Me**

-This is a resume that has been created for Ada Developers Academy.
+The following is a resume that has been created for Ada Developers Academy.

 # **Nicole De Nicolo**